‘Iru’: A biography in motion about anthropologist Irawati Karwe, who lived life on her own terms

 A large – not long – life

 An undying desire to understand what makes us human drove Irawati to some of the remote places across the length and breadth of India.
-She studied blood samples of Adivasi communities, the Mahars (Untouchables), the Dhangars and Nandiwalas, the Namboodari and Nayyar communities to draw a scientific conclusion that race or caste is and cannot be a biological identity.
+She studied blood samples of Adivasi communities, the Mahars (Untouchables), the Dhangars and Nandiwalas, the Namboodari and Nayyar communities to draw a scientific conclusion that race or caste is not and cannot be a biological identity.
 It is a social construct that divides humans and creates unnecessary hierarchies, further legitimising discrimination against minorities and exploitation of the lower castes.
 In her own relentless, steadfast, sincere, and compassionate manner, Iru wanted to tell all of us, probably urge us, to be humans and just that.
 A nature lover at heart, Irawati’s care and compassion for animals, birds, insects, trees and plants shines through in this fiction-like biography where the reader is bound to forget it is not a novel but a true story.
 She was someone who also expressed her scepticism about the displacement of indigenous peoples from their land in the name of progress and development during a time when urbanisation was slowly gaining a foothold in India.

 Irawati was a woman who lived a short life but led a rich one while enriching others.